Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 `t.po.a` | Payout Management read + write access
 `t.po.r` | Payout Management read access

-A Tenant Security Key can have multiple roles assigned to it as are deemed necessary for the capabilities your require.
+A Tenant API Key can have multiple roles assigned to it as are deemed necessary for the capabilities your require.

-##### Adding a Tenant Security Key
+##### Adding a Tenant API Key
-When adding a Security Key, the response from the API will contain the new Private Key value.
+When adding an API Key, the response from the API will contain the new Private Key value.
 This Private Key will only be issued once and should be stored securely.

-When choosing the roles to apply to a Security Key, only select the minimum to satisfy the requirements of the Security Keys intended purpose.
+When choosing the roles to apply to an API Key, only select the minimum to satisfy the requirements of the API Keys intended purpose.

-##### Deleting a Tenant Security Key
+##### Deleting a Tenant API Key
 Deleting a Key will immediately revoke access to ALL APIs.

 **<mark>This action cannot be undone.</mark>**

 ## Key Management Strategy
-As the Account holder, you can control the creation of Tenant Security Keys and the permissions they have.
+As the Account holder, you can control the creation of Tenant API Keys and the permissions they have.

-Depending upon the nature of your business, you may want to restrict what your Tenants can do by only creating Tenant Security Keys with limited functionality; including restricting a Tenant from creating their own keys.
+Depending upon the nature of your business, you may want to restrict what your Tenants can do by only creating Tenant API Keys with limited functionality; including restricting a Tenant from creating their own keys.

-Conversly, you could also create just one Tenant Security Key that has permissions to create further Tenant Security Keys; in effect making the Tenant fully independent from the Account holder and able to self provision within the Tenant.
+Conversly, you could also create just one Tenant API Key that has permissions to create further Tenant API Keys; in effect making the Tenant fully independent from the Account holder and able to self provision within the Tenant.